Can You Pay Taxes with a Credit Card?

 Weighing your tax payment options

-So, considering all the factors, what is the best way to pay your taxes?
+So, considering all the factors, what's the best way to pay your taxes?
 If using credit is the only way to pay your taxes on time, a rewards credit card may be the best resource.
 However, if you can pay on time using the cash in your bank account, you may want to go that route to avoid processing fees and potential interest.

 Was this article helpful?